huhx/compose_image_picker/README.md

 ```kotlin
 navController.navigate("asset_picker")
 ```
-> route name("asset_picker") should be the same as name in the step two
+> route name("asset_picker") should be the same as the name in the step two

 <br>